Credit Freeze

 A “credit freeze” allows consumers to put a block on their credit file to prevent identity theft.
 It’s intended to prevent criminals and fraudsters from opening new lines of credit if vital information has been compromised.

 With a credit freeze in place, new creditors, employers, and landlords will not have access to your credit report.
 If they make a request to view your credit report, they will simply receive a message or a code that indicates that the account has been frozen.
-Without access to a credit report, most creditors will not extend any new credit, thereby protecting consumers from further identity theft.

 Sometimes canceling a credit card or closing a checking account simply isn’t enough to prevent fraud, as total identity theft may have occurred, causing countless problems for a consumer.
 A credit freeze is a good way to ensure that no new lines of credit are opened in your name.

 A credit freeze is free to consumers who have a police report that can be documented to show recent abuse to their credit profile.
-If you simply want to freeze your credit profile without documentation, a small fee is charged.
+If you want to freeze your credit profile without documentation, a small fee is charged.
 The fee varies based on the state you live in.

 In California, a credit freeze costs $10 if you aren’t a victim of credit fraud, or if you fail to provide documentation.
-That $10 fee is per credit bureau, so the true cost is $30, as blocking one or two credit bureaus would do little to protect your identity, if the third allowed creditors to view your credit report.
+That $10 fee is per credit bureau, so the true cost is $30, as blocking one or two credit bureaus would do little to protect your identity if the third allowed creditors to view your credit report.

 To execute a credit freeze, you can write to the individual credit bureaus at the addresses listed below.
 Be sure to send the letter by certified mail, and contact the individual creditor first to find out what information they need from you to execute such a freeze, including payment details.